AGENDA

 Native Hawaiian Language Revitalization

-For decades the Hawaiian language revitalization movement has successfully both preserved and proliferated ‘Ōlelo Hawaiʻi.
-Through the dedicated work of practitioners, teachers, parents, and students, the ‘Ōlelo Hawaiʻi movement has become the standard for other Native American languages.
-This session will discuss the history and success of the movement, and the state and national policies that support language revitalization.
+For decades, the Hawaiian language revitalization movement has successfully preserved and proliferated ‘Ōlelo Hawaiʻi.
+Through the dedicated work of practitioners, teachers, parents, and students, the ‘Ōlelo Hawaiʻi movement has become a model for Indigenous language revitalization movements worldwide.
+Discuss the history and success of the movement, and the state and national policies that support language revitalization.

 BREAKOUT WORKSHOPS